GabLeRoux/Adventure-Time-Animated-Lockscreen/README.md

 * Add other animations
 * Add touch events if possible
 * Add some Jake quotes or some other awesome stuff
+* Add other more characters
+* Push this on a cydia repo

 ## LICENCE